slviajero/tinybasic/README.md

 The interpreter also implements the specification of Apple Integer BASIC sold for the Apple 1 and 2 computers (https://github.com/slviajero/tinybasic/wiki/The-original-Apple-1-BASIC-manual).

+These two languages are the core of the BASIC interpreter.
+Additional feature can be added at compile time.

 I/O handling and some of the microcontroller BASIC features are new and are not compatible to the BASIC dialects above.

-The interpreter is not meant to be compatible to any BASIC dialect.
-I ported most of the games of 101 BASIC games from 1977 as test programs to test and check compatibility.
-T
+They resemble the iostream library of Arduinos.
+Enterprise BASIC had something similar.

 The main difference to the old BASIC interpreters is that data objects remain in the same memory location once they are defined.
 There is no garbage collection.
 This makes the behaviour of the BASIC interpreter deterministic, real time capable and fast.